mukhtar-github/beginners-guide-to-react/README.md

 Here, how do we get the DOM node so we can initialize vanilla-tilt on it?
 We need to have some code that runs after React has updated the DOM and set our tiltRef.current property.
 Interacting with the DOM is a side effect.
 The logical place for this would be in a React.useEffect hook.

 If we move that console.log in here and we save that, then we get a refresh and now, we are getting the DOM node.
 From here, we can get our tiltNode from tiltRef.current and then let's go ahead and make some vanillaTiltOptions here.
-We can specify how we want vanilla-tilt to treat this DOM node.

 ```javascript
 function Tilt({children}) {